 Strategy # 1 – Spend your refund

 Unfortunately, the most common strategy is to spend your income tax refund.
 If your primary goal is to maximize retirement income, you must recognize that if the refund is spent, it produces absolutely no retirement benefit.
-The $500 tax deduction that Melissa receives for contributing $1,000 to an RRSP reduces her after-tax cost from $1,000 to $500.
+The $500 tax refund that Melissa receives for contributing $1,000 to an RRSP reduces her after-tax cost from $1,000 to $500.
 Therefore, if she spends the refund, Melissa’s after-tax commitment to her retirement goal is only $500.

 Strategy # 2 – Contribute your refund to your RRSP